midnqp/cpy/README.md

 #### GETTING INVOLVED
 Some implementations being simple & stupid is always acceptable, unless they _degrade performance_ or _cause security issues_.
 To contribute code to the upstream:

-1. Fork this project.
+0. Fork
-2. Make implementations that cover multiple data types.
+1. Make implementations that cover multiple data types
-3. Pull request.
+2. Pull Request
-4. Code review + Merge!!
 <br>

 #### ROAD-MAP
+Feel free to open up an issue if you'd like to add something to the list!

 `✅`&nbsp;&nbsp;Implemented<br>
 `☐` &nbsp;&nbsp;Yet to implement<br>
 `::`&nbsp;Return value<br>